 In situations where an offender is likely to have needs for care and support services on release from prison or approved premises and their place of ordinary residence is unclear and / or they express an intention to settle in a new local authority area, the local authority to which they plan to move should take responsibility for carrying out the needs assessment.

-Given the difficulties associated with determining some offenders’ ordinary residence on release, prisons or approved premises, the probation provider (NPS or CRC) and the local authority providing care and support should initiate joint planning for release in advance.
-Early involvement of all agencies, particularly providers of probation services, should ensure that the resettlement plan is sustainable in the local authority area where the individual will reside.
-Prisons and probation services should support assessment and care and support planning for those offenders who will require care and support services on their release from prison.
+Given the difficulties associated with determining some offenders’ ordinary residence on release, prisons or approved premises, the probation service and the local authority providing care and support should initiate joint planning for release in advance.
+Early involvement of all agencies, particularly the probation service, should ensure that the resettlement plan is sustainable in the local authority area where the individual will reside.
+Prisons and the probation service should support assessment and care and support planning for those offenders who will require care and support services on their release from prison.

 11. Partnerships and Interdependencies

-It is essential that local arrangements for the delivery of care and support are made in partnership with health and education commissioners and providers within a custodial environment, as well as the NPS and CRCs so that those with eligible needs experience integrated services.
+It is essential that local arrangements for the delivery of care and support are made in partnership with health and education commissioners and providers within a custodial environment, as well as the the probation service so that those with eligible needs experience integrated services.
 This should take account of the need for close working with prison staff and regime service (see Integration, Cooperation and Partnership).

 Consideration should be given to the duty to promote integration.
-This includes health and health related services provided by prisons and providers of probation services.
+This includes health and health related services provided by prisons and the probation service.
 In support of this, the local authority should consider the value of regular inter-agency meetings with all those involved in the person’s care and support.